xiangyupan/Rumen_manuscript/README.md

 The shell script *macs2.call.peak.sh* was used to call open accessible chromatin regions.

 ## 08.Peak_Annotation
-The R script was used to annotate genes in the vicinty of peaks with the annotation file in gff format.
+The R script *ATAC-chipseeker-annotation.r* was used to annotate genes in the vicinty of peaks with the annotation file in gff format.

+## 09.Consensus_Peak
+The R script *ATAC.iffbind.r* was used to get consensus peaks among mul-samples by R package "Diffbind".

+**Finally: We'd love to hear from you.
+If you have any questions, please don't be hestitate to contact the author of this manuscript: [pan_xiangyu@nwafu.edu.cn]**